Easily use any BOM as a Gradle Version Catalog.

 // excluded for brevity

-cacheEnabled = true (1)
+saveGeneratedCatalog = true (1)

-cacheDirectory = file("build/version-catalogs") (2)
+saveDirectory = file("build/version-catalogs") (2)

 }

-1 | Enable the caching functionality |
+1 | Enable saving the generated catalog to disk |

 2 | The directory to save the generated catalogs in.
 If not specified, the generated catalogs will be saved in